-TxPEP researchers have put together a fact sheet with information on HB2 - the law passed by the 83rd Texas Legislature in 2013 that includes four new restrictions on abortion care.
-To access the fact sheet and learn more about HB2, click here.
+TxPEP researchers have revised a fact sheet with updated information on HB2 - the law passed by the 83rd Texas Legislature in 2013 that includes four new restrictions on abortion care.
+This version offers an update reflecting the opening of the Fifth Circuit hearing on January 7, 2015.
+To learn more about HB2, click here.

 Read our Fact Sheet with results about access to abortion services in Texas in the six months after HB2 went into effect.